 These diagrams focus on broad, high-level systems rather than annotating minor process details.

-8. PESTLE analysis
+8. PEST analysis

 This type of business analysis helps stakeholders manage risk, strategically plan and review business goals and performance, and potentially gain an advantage over competitors.

 An entity-relationship diagram (ER diagram) illustrates how entities like people, objects, or concepts relate to one another in a system.
 For example, an ER diagram could show how the terms in an organization’s business glossary relate to one another.